google/zetasql/docs/range-functions.md

     +   `MEETS` (default): Ranges that meet or overlap are sessionized.

-    +   `OVERLAPS`: Only a range that is overlapped by another range is sessionized.
+    +   `OVERLAPS`: Only a range that's overlapped by another range is sessionized.

-    If this argument is not provided, `MEETS` is used by default.
+    If this argument isn't provided, `MEETS` is used by default.

 **Details**